HessianEnergyTransition/PESS2021/README.md

 # Towards Low-Carbon Multi-Energy Systems: The Hessian Energy Transition (PESS2021)

 Welcome to our data repository!
-We host here the complete parameters of the model used for the study presented in out paper.
+We host here the complete parameters of the model used for the study presented in our paper.

 This repository contains: